delta-io/delta-rs/docs/usage/working-with-partitions.md

 ## Updating Partitioned Tables with Merge

 You can perform merge operations on partitioned tables in the same way you do on non-partitioned ones.
-If only a subset of existing partitions need to be read then provide a matching predicate that references the partition columns represented in the source data.
-The predicate then allows `deltalake` to skip reading the partitions not referenced by the predicate.
+If only a subset of existing partitions are present in the source (i.e. new) data then `deltalake` can skip reading the partitions not present in the source data.
+You can do this by providing a predicate that specifies which partition values are in the source data.

-This example shows a merge operation that checks both the partition column (`"country"`) and another column (`"num"`) when merging:
+This example shows an upsert merge operation:
-- The merge condition (predicate) matches target rows where both "country" and "num" align with the source.
+- The merge condition (`predicate`) matches rows between source and target based on the partition column and specifies which partitions are present in the source data
 - If a match is found between a source row and a target row, the `"letter"` column is updated with the source data
-- Otherwise if no match is found for a source row it inserts the new row, creating a new partition if necessary
+- Otherwise if no match is found for a source row then the row is inserted, creating a new partition if necessary

 ```python
 dt = DeltaTable("tmp/partitioned-table")